aidanbxyz/AI-Model-Comparison/README.md

 # AI-Model-Comparison

 The raw output from each model is shown below the model name. llstudio.ai was used to generate each response.
 There was no system prompt.
-All formatting was done by the models themselves
+All formatting was done by the models themselves.
+The time taken to generate each response and tokens/s is show in parenthesis next to the model name.
+All tests were done with 100% GPU offload unless denoted by a (*), meaning 50% GPU 50% CPU.

+Machine Specs:

+i7-6700k, GTX 1060 6GB, GTX 1050Ti

+9.87GB total VRAM, 16GB total RAM

 ## Write a simple Python script that requests a webpage and returns the results.

-### TheBloke • codellama instruct 7B q4_k_s gguf
+### TheBloke • codellama instruct 7B q4_k_s gguf (4.64s 20.29tok/s)

 ```
 import requests